haacked/haacked.com/_posts/2021/2021-02-11-introducing-abbot.markdown

 ## Why Abbot?

 As you might guess, Abbot is a play on A Bot.
 It has nothing to do with abs.
 We built Abbot because we enjoy pain and figured we could take care of all the hard work and tedious details of hosting a bot so you don't have to.
-When you write a skill, that skill can be used in every chat platform we support.
+For example, skills you write work across every chat platform we support without any additional work on your part.
+Likewise, any skill packages you install work across multiple chat platforms.
 We take care of the nitty gritty details of each platform.
-At the moment, that's just Slack and Discord, but we plan to support more depending on interest.
+At the moment, we only support Slack and Discord, but the sky's the limit.
+As we add more chat platforms based on interest, your skills work across all of them.
+If your organization moves from Slack to Discord, all your skills continue to work!

 We already get a lot of benefit from Abbot.
 We've found Abbot to be a fast way to experiment with an idea.
 It's a lot of work to build and host a full Slack or Discord integration.
 With Abbot, you can have your idea running in a few minutes.